Community Trigger - dealing with anti-social behaviour

 When can I use the Community Trigger?

-You can apply for the Community Trigger on behalf of someone else, but you must provide their written consent, alongside the application form.
+You can apply for the Community Trigger on behalf of someone else, but you must provide their consent, with the application form.

 How do I use the Community Trigger?

-In order to use the Community Trigger to request an Anti-Social Behaviour Case Review, you must submit a completed application form.
-There are guidance notes available if you need more information to complete this.
+In order to use the Community Trigger to request an Anti-Social Behaviour Case Review, you must complete the Community Trigger application form.

-If you require a hardcopy of the Community Trigger application form or if you require further assistance with completing the Community Trigger application form, contact Craig Keen on 01332 643021.
+If you require a hardcopy of the Community Trigger Application Form or help completing the form, please email CommunitySafety@derby.gov.uk or telephone Craig Keen, Community Safety Manager on 01332 643021.

-What happens when I submit a Community Trigger application form?
+What happens after I submit an application form?

 We will inform you of the outcome and recommendations of the Anti-Social Behaviour Case Review.

 If you are not satisfied with the outcome of the Community Trigger, you can lodge an appeal with the Office of the Police and Crime Commissioner for Derbyshire.
-Visit the Police and Crime Commissioner for Derbyshire website for more information.
+For more information go to www.derbyshire-pcc.gov.uk/Public-Information/CommunityTrigger

 We welcome the opportunity to review cases of anti-social behaviour, but Community Trigger applications may be rejected if they are thought to be prejudicial, discriminatory, malicious, unreasonable or vexatious.